err1nn/portfolio/final-project.md

 After receiving feedback from my user research interviewees, the TA, and the instructor, I made a number of changes to the visualization and the story.

 On the data visualization side, I made the following changes.
 - **Turn timeline graph into plain text.** I shared the wireframes with other friends before I started creating data visualizations, and I got a lot of negative feedback on the timeline graph which I had seen valuable information to learn in the story.
 According to the users, the timeline was just a wall of texts to them, so why not turn them into plain texts and keep the most interesting/important part.
-I agreed with them, and I also reflected on what my story should stand for.
+I agreed with them.
+Furthermore, I reflected on what my story should stand for -- not a wikipedia, but a story with incorporated information.
 - **Scatter Plots.** I spent a great amount of time cleaning the scatter plots, which are one of the most important highlights of my story.
 I added the trend lines to further showcase the correlation between the approval of legalization and the demographics data (e.g. age, income, etc)
 - **Consistent color scheme.** I picked two colors - dark and light purple - to incorporate all my visualizations as well as the web page.